BenKadosh1/Consolidated-Respository/Coursera Certifications/README.md

-In this folder you can find PDF certifications for Coursera courses I have completed for my own edification.
+In this folder you can find PDF certifications for Coursera, Udemy, Datacamp, and other courses I have completed for my own edification.